 CTE remains a clinical diagnosis based on presentation of symptoms, history of repetitive head injury, and neuropsychological testing, which is confirmed by examination of brain tissue postmortem.
-Neuroimaging provides additional support for a diagnosis of CTE, but still, a definite diagnosis comes from examination of brain tissue.
+Neuroimaging provides additional support for a diagnosis of CTE, but still, a definitive diagnosis comes from examination of brain tissue following death.

 A UCLA study, however, that employs a novel imaging tool has found a similar pattern of abnormal protein deposits in the brains of retired NFL players who had concussions.